spectrapepper/spectrapepper/paper/paper.md

 # Features

 A brief list of features include, but not limited to:

 - Baseline removal functions.
 - Normalization methods.
 - Low and high-pass filters and trimming tools.
 - Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
 - Tools for Machine Learning applications, such as data merging, randomization, and decision map.
 - Sample data and examples.

+* Baseline removal functions.
+* Normalization methods.
+* Low and high-pass filters and trimming tools.
+* Combinatorial analysis tools, such as Spearman, Pearson, and n-dimensional correlation coefficients.
+* Tools for Machine Learning applications, such as data merging, randomization, and decision map.
+* Sample data and examples.

 # Acknowledgements